-We are interested in working with community partners, both public and private, who would like to become a pre-arranged distribution site for their own employees and families.
-In the event of a public health emergency, this will allow distributing medicine and other supplies to employees and employees’ families to prevent infection or disease, helping to safeguard business and organization continuity.
-For more information about becoming a pre-arranged distribution site, Linda, Public Health Specialist, 802-578-0751.
+We are arranging partnerships with private distribution sites.
+This allows an organization to distribute medicine to their own employees and their families.
+We are interested in working with community partners, both public and private, who would like to become prearranged distribution sites.
+If there is a public health emergency, these sites will be able to provide medicine to employees and their families to prevent infection or disease.
+This helps to safeguard business and organization continuity.